 PAWS Reading Saturdays

 For two Saturdays, children take a book to a reading area and read aloud to one of the therapy animals.
 We require registration to reserve a twenty minute reading time.
 Usually, the schedule fills up quickly and we take names for a waiting list.
 We encourage attendance for both sessions in order to get the most benefit from the program.
 Readers can bring their own book or choose one of the books we’ll have ready.
-The next PAWS Reading Saturdays are April 6 and 20, 2019.
+PAWS Reading Saturdays have been temporarily postponed until further notice due to the Covid 19 virus.

 PAWS Game Day

-There is no reading April 13, 2019, just 2 PAWS-itively fun hours of dog themed games, activities, crafts, and prizes.
+There is no reading on PAWS Game Day, just 2 PAWS-itively fun hours of dog themed games, activities, crafts, and prizes.
 Registration is not required.

 PAWS Reading Buddies